FrontendFrank/scyvent/README.md

 ### *Wutt?
-If you're not familiar with software development or computer terminology and all this up to this point sounds like gibberish to you, think of **scyvent** as a language to describe Scythe games that is readable to humans while at the same time being clear and unambiguous enough for computers to understand. 🤓
+If you're not familiar with software development or computer terminology and all this up to this point sounds like gibberish to you, think of **scyvent** as a language to describe Scythe games that is readable to humans while at the same time being clear and unambiguous enough for computers to understand, desribe and replay. 🤓

 #### Early Development Screenshot
 ![early development screenshot](scyvent-screenshot.png "Title")